MoistOverflow/gpCalc/README.md

 # gpCalc
-simple gross profit calculator build with react-native in expo.
+simple gross profit calculator built with react-native in expo.
 All it does is take in a original cost, desired GP percentage and returns a resale price.